iamwrong/knowledge_sharing/software_documentation/README.md

 #### Item: Getting Started

-A step by step guide to get the application to do something.
+A step-by-step guide to get the application to do something.
 This will allow:

-* to verify the environment is setup properly
+* To verify the environment is setup properly
-* the behaviour of the application to be examined
+* The behaviour of the application to be examined
-* the user to modify the toy examples, explore and build more complex things.
+* The user to modify the toy examples, explore and build more complex things.

 #### Item: How do i run the tests

-If one has to modify the code, she should know how to run the tests to make sure no unexpected side effect / bug was introduced.
+If one has to modify the code, she should know how to run the tests to make sure no unexpected side-effect / bug was introduced.

 #### Item: whom should I contact if I need help